For Engineers

 3. Developing artificial Intelligence requires understanding how first-person internal sensations are produced and vice versa

-In summary, the development of true AI in engineered systems will coincide with the gold standard testing of the basic mechanism of formation of first-person internal sensations of higher brain functions within the nervous system (Vadakkan, 2015a).
-Given the benefits that its development can bring, every effort should be made to transfer NI to develop AI.
-Since the artificially intelligent systems will have internal sensations similar to that of the animals, it is time to think about ethical aspects while building these machines.
-Moreover, regulations should be put into place regarding the use of such machines to prevent any harmful effects from them in the future.
-Establishing these two necessary elements as we begin attempts to transfer NI to AI can be taken as signs that we are indeed prepared to make this move!
-The beginning of a first-person neuroscience to complement third person neuroscience is the key first step towards achieving these goals.
+In summary, the development of true AI in engineered systems will align with the gold standard testing of the mechanism behind the formation of first-person internal sensations of higher brain functions (Vadakkan, 2015a).
+Given the potential benefits, every effort should be made to transfer natural intelligence (NI) to develop AI.
+As these systems will experience internal sensations similar to those of animals, ethical considerations must be addressed when building such machines.
+Additionally, regulations should be established to prevent any harmful consequences in the future.
+Ensuring these two elements are in place as we begin transferring NI to AI will signal that we are ready for this advancement.
+The establishment of a first-person neuroscience to complement third-person neuroscience is the crucial first step toward achieving these goals.

 References